-- Trainers and Assessors who access and update the records of the participants with whom they are training. - Management and administration staff as required to ensure the smooth and efficient operation of the business. - > Officers from DET (Department of Education and Training) or their representatives. - > Officers from ASQA (Australian Skills Quality Authority) or their representatives. - > Officers from WHSQ (Workplace Health and Safety Queensland) or their representatives - > Officers from CSQ (Construction Skills Queensland) or their representatives
+- Trainers and Assessors who access and update the records of the participants with whom they are training. - Management and administration staff as required to ensure the smooth and efficient operation of the business. - > Officers from: - o DESBT (Department of Employment, Small Business and Training) or their representatives. - o ASQA (Australian Skills Quality Authority) or their representatives. - o WHSQ (Workplace Health and Safety Queensland) or their representatives - o CSQ (Construction Skills Queensland) or their representatives - USI Management System (Unique Student Identifier Management System)